Set up code signing for iOS projects

 # fastlane/Fastfile default_platform :ios platform :ios do before_all do setup_circle_ci end desc "Build and run tests" lane :test do scan end desc "Ad-hoc build" lane :adhoc do match(type: "adhoc") gym(export_method: "ad-hoc") end ... end

-To enable Fastlane Match to download the certificates and the keys from GitHub, it is necessary to add a user key with access to both the project repo and the certificates / keys repo to the CircleCI project.
+To enable Fastlane Match to download the certificates and the keys from GitHub, it is necessary to add a user key with access to both the project repository and the certificates / keys repository to the CircleCI project.

 To add a user key:

-- In the CircleCI application, go to your project’s settings by clicking the the Project Settings button (top-right on the Pipelines page of the project).
+In the CircleCI application, go to your project’s settings by clicking the Project Settings button (top-right on the Pipelines page of the project).

 git_url should be an SSH URL ( in the